 With this long track record, she has also learned how to handle common concerns that come up, like a lack of time, the cost of healthy food, and the fear of trying yet another diet.

 She covers all of these concerns in her free video series that is periodically offered throughout the year.
-If you would like to receive notification the next time the videos are released, enter your name and email in the form at the bottom of this post.
-By doing so, you will also gain access her Food Addiction Susceptibility Quiz, which is followed by the 14-Day BLE Challenge and information on free webinars.
+If you would like to receive a notification the next time the videos are released, enter your name and email in the form at the bottom of this post.
+By doing so, you will also gain access to the sample BLE meal plan.

 Bright Line Eating Conclusion:

 Bright Line Eating has worked for thousands of people.
 It has worked for the hard cases, including those that had given up on ever losing weight because the pull of food was too strong.